 How Did My French Bulldog Get Warts?

 The papillomavirus infection causes warts on your French Bulldog.
-Other dogs with warts are infectious to your Frenchie, but not to other species or humans.
+Other dogs with warts are infectious to your Frenchie but not other species or humans.

 Several canine papillomaviruses have been established, and each type appears to cause a specific type of disease.

 When a dog has been diagnosed with one type of papillomavirus, it is resistant to that form but not to others.

 Your French Bulldog can get papillomavirus due to weakness or breakage in the skin of other dogs that have the virus.

 An infected dog can leave the virus in a specific area for up to a week, as the papillomavirus is capable of surviving for weeks in the atmosphere.
 Then another dog can then catch the virus from that area at a later stage.

 It normally takes a few months or two for warts to grow once your French Bulldog has been infected with papillomavirus.